astronomer/airflow-guides/guides/dynamically-generating-dags.md

     └── dag2-config.json
 ```

 This is obviously a simple starting example that only works if all of the DAGs follow the same pattern.
-However, it could easily be expanded to allow for even more dynamic inputs to define more tasks, dependencies, different operators, etc.
+However, it could be expanded to allow for even more dynamic inputs to define more tasks, dependencies, different operators, etc.

 ## DAG Factory

-A notable implementation of dynamically creating DAGs from the community is [dag-factory](https://github.com/ajbosco/dag-factory). `dag-factory` is an open source Python library for dynamically generating Airlfow DAGs from YAML files.
+A notable implementation of dynamically creating DAGs from the community is [dag-factory](https://github.com/ajbosco/dag-factory). `dag-factory` is an open source Python library for dynamically generating Airflow DAGs from YAML files.

 To use `dag-factory` you can install the package in your Airflow environment, and then create YAML configuration files that will provide the specifics of your DAGs.
 You can then build the DAGs by calling the `dag-factory.generate_dags()` method in a Python script, like this example from the `dag-factory` README: